 If you’re like most people, you can’t wait for this presidential election to be over.
-Then your Facebook feed will finally go back to photos of kids, puppies and food.
+Maybe then your Facebook feed will finally go back to photos of kids, puppies and food.
 Until then, you get mudslinging.

 Every election year, we’re worn out by the bickering campaigns, the endless commercials and mailers and that crazy uncle who wants to turn every family event into a debate.
 But politics aside, many Americans are concerned about what the next president will mean to them and their family’s financial future.